katiewest820/hiking-app/README.md

 ## Summary:

 **Backcountry** is a hiking collaboration app that allows users to create hiking/backpacking trips and share those trips in order to collaborate with other registered users.
+Users will be able to build trip routes with available maps, create gear and food lists that total each list item weight for users.
+After a trip is completed trip owners will be able to either delete trip or archive it for later use.

 ## Usefulness:

-**Backcountry** is useful for individuals and/or groups who are planning a hiking trip and want a space to organize their trip details.
+**Backcountry** is useful for individuals and/or groups who are planning a hiking trip and want a space to organize their trip details and collaborate.
+It is also useful for creating a history of trips that can be saved and accessed at a later time.

-##Features:
+## Features:

 - Google.maps for planning out a trip route
 - Distance and duration estimator